bajamircea/bajamircea.github.io/_posts/2020-04-28-how-vector-works-push-back.markdown

 For the vector choice let's look at the operations costs for a vector growth strategy of 2x, for the worst case, when the vector just had to be resized to insert the `N`th element:
-- We just copied `N-1` elements.
-We copied half previously, and a quarter before etc. The total cost of all these copies is `2*N - 3`.
+- We just copied/moved `N-1` elements.
+We did the same previously for half, a quarter etc. The total cost of all these copies is `2*N - 3`.
 That's about 2 copy/moves per `push_back`
 - `log(N-1) + 1` array allocations (and pointer adjustments)
 - A copy/move of the value into the array